modhd/macroecology_DeepLearning-treemodels/README.md

 # Species Distribution Model for five European tree species
-A simple Deep-Learning-based Species Distribution Model (SDM) applying a **...** algorithm.
+A simple Deep-Learning-based Species Distribution Model (SDM) applying a **...** algorithm in the _PyTorch_ environment.
 Point occurences of five European tree species are linked to satellite imagery.

 # Datasets
 **Point occurences:** \